Install EL Linux via PXE and UEFI

 RHEL Linux and EL clones such as AlmaLinux or RockyLinux, as well as Fedora, can be installed using Kickstart.
 See a general description from the Fedora page:

-Many system administrators would prefer to use an automated installation method to install Fedora or Red Hat Enterprise Linux on their machines.
+• Many system administrators would prefer to use an automated installation method to install Fedora or RHEL on their machines.
 To answer this need, Red Hat created the Kickstart installation method.
 Using Kickstart, a system administrator can create a single file containing the answers to all the questions that would normally be asked during a typical installation.

-Kickstart files can be kept on a server system and read by individual computers during the installation.
-This installation method can support the use of a single Kickstart_file to install Fedora or Red Hat Enterprise Linux on multiple machines, making it ideal for network and system administrators.
+• A Kickstart_file can be kept on a server system and read by individual computers during the installation.
+This installation method can support the use of a single Kickstart_file to install Fedora or RHEL on multiple machines, making it ideal for network and system administrators.

-A Kickstart installation can be made using PXE-booting or PXE_and_UEFI network booting.
+A Kickstart installation can be made using PXE network booting or PXE_and_UEFI network booting.

 }